 In May 2018, the Company executed operating and maintenance agreements for certain services, to facilitate the development and thus bring Origin 1 to the condition necessary for its intended use, commencing in different periods between July 2018 and September 2019, and all generally for five-year periods.
 The agreements are generally automatically extended for one-year periods thereafter.
 The agreements include annual fixed payments subject to escalation clauses at the beginning of each calendar year, as defined in the agreement.
 The minimum fixed payments are \$0.4 million (in Canadian dollars) per year over the fixed term.
-Certain of the agreements include quantities that are based on volumes, as defined in the applicable agreements.
-The Company is also responsible for applicable taxes under these agreements.
+Certain of the agreements include quantities that are based on volumes, as defined in the applicable taxes under these agreements.
 During the year ended December 31, 2021 and 2020, the total amount capitalized into Property, Plant and Equipment, Net under the agreement was \$0.1 million.